Managed Code and Office Programming with Visual Studio

 The key technology that makes creating an integrated Microsoft Office solution possible is Automation, which is part of the Component Object Model (COM) technology.
 Automation enables you to use code to create and control software objects exposed by any application, DLL, or ActiveX control that supports the appropriate programmatic interfaces.

 Microsoft Office applications expose much of their functionality to Automation.
-However, you cannot use managed code (such as Visual Basic or C#) directly to automate COM-based technology such as Microsoft Office applications.
+However, you cannot use managed code (such as Visual Basic or C#) directly to automate COM-based technology, such as Microsoft Office applications.
 To work with unmanaged COM objects using managed code in Visual Studio, you must use an interop assembly.
-For more information, see.

-Visual Studio Tools for Office includes templates for two types of projects: document-level customizations and application-level add-ins.
-For more information, see.
+Visual Studio Tools for Office includes templates for two main types of projects that automate Microsoft Office applications: document-level customizations and application-level add-ins.
+For more information, see Office Solutions Development Overview.